Haxorrr/vickers_red_team_tool/cockroach/README.md

 Step #2

 The next step in the process is to zip your folder with your new sshkey file included, and then move that over to the target's home directory of a user with sudo permissions.
-This can be done with a few different methods, which is your discretion.
-I used scp <file> <hostname>@<ip>:<homedirectory>
+The zip command is 'zip -r <new zipped file> <directory>'.
+Moving the zipped file over can be done with a few different methods, which is your discretion.
+I used scp <file>
+<hostname>@<ip>:<homedirectory>

 Step #3

 Go onto the target host and unzip the folder, and move all of its contents (the 3 main files: cockroach.sh, sshkey, and sshd_config) into the user's home directory.
+This can be done by going into the extracted folder and doing 'mv * ..'
 This is crucial as some of the paths in the script only work if it is ran from their home directory.